Many people feel anxious when considering dental implant surgery, in part due to the fear of pain.

 Pain management options

-After dental implant surgery, discomfort can be managed in several ways.
+Discomfort after dental implant surgery can be managed in several ways.
 Acetaminophen or ibuprofen are two examples of over-the-counter pain relievers helpful in treating mild to severe pain.

-Applying a cold compress to the damaged area could numb the area while decreasing swelling.
+Applying a cold compress to the treatment area could numb the area while decreasing swelling.
 In certain situations, prescription medications may be necessary, especially for people with low pain tolerances.

 Tips for reducing swelling and discomfort